GeneralDucky/GeneralDucky.github.io/_posts/Dijkstra's_Algorithm.md

 However, the statement dist[v] + E(v,n) < dist[n] cannot be true!
 Since all edge lengths are nonnegative, the previous statement would imply that dist[v] < dist[n].
 However, our original assumption was that dist[n] was the smallest dist[] value among the unmarked nodes.
 Thus, it is impossible for dist[n] to be decreased further.
 We can conclude that dist[n] = DIST[n].

 Since we mark the node with the smallest dist[] value at each iteration, all marked nodes have the property that dist[] = DIST[].
 Thus, at the end, all nodes have a dist[] value that represents the shortest path length from the starting node.
+This completes our proof.